Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/misc-program/github-workflows.typ

 )

 #nb_admonition(type: "note")[
-  The work done today was done during thanksgiving break, and not at an official Area 53 meeting.
+  The work done today was done during Thanksgiving break, and not at an official Area 53 meeting.
 Only Ajibola worked on the code, and Ishika peer reviewed it afterward.
 ]

-We decided to dedicate some time during our break to streamline our our usage of GitHub repositories. #glossary_footnote[Repository] We determined that we can do this by using GitHub workflows, which can be used to automate tasks after changes are made to a repository.
+We decided to dedicate some time during our break to streamline our our usage of GitHub repositories. #glossary_footnote[Repository] We determined that we can do this by using GitHub workflows, which can be used to automate tasks after commits (changes) are made to a repository.

 #nb_admonition(type: "identify", title: "Sub-Identify: GitHub Workflows")[
-  Some aspects of GitHub repositories that we wanted to automate are:
+  Some aspects of our GitHub repositories that we wanted to automate are:
   - Checking whether the new version of a program that has been committed to the repository is error-free
-  - Automatically uploading the new version of the digital notebook to GitHub and to discord when changes are made
+  - Automatically uploading the new version of the digital notebook to GitHub and to Discord when changes are made
   - Automatically performing spell checks on the notebook when changes are made ]